Glossary of Chinese Yijing terms

 'Apply nines' and 'apply sixes', respectively – Way of referring to the

-seventh line in hexagrams 1 and 2, which is read when all six lines change,
+seventh line statement in hexagrams 1 and 2, which is read when all six lines change,

 such that you get all nines (all changing yang) or all sixes (all changing